Explore Delhi: Must-Visit Places in India’s Capital City

 Explore the iconic landmarks, ancient monuments, and cultural treasures of Delhi that tell the captivating story of India's capital.

 Embarking on a journey through the streets of Delhi is like stepping into a time machine, where the past and present seamlessly converge.
-Let's dive into the breathtaking places of Delhi that define this historic city.
+Let's explore Delhi’s top tourist attractions, historic landmarks, and cultural highlights.

 1. Qutub Minar: Touching the Skies of History

-• Qutub Minar Timings: Open daily from sunrise to sunset.
+• Timings: Open daily from sunrise to sunset

 2. Swaminarayan Akshardham Temple: A Spiritual Oasis and Epitome of Craftsmanship